-The SEA will also redesign state tools to align with the focus on evidence-based interventions, continuous improvement, and rigorous evaluation to ensure that federal and state funds are spent effectively and efficiently in service of improving student outcomes.
-These tools include a comprehensive needs assessment, school performance plans, district performance plans, grants management, and consolidated monitoring.

-In addition, many of our CSI and TSI schools are eligible for state interventions:

-- The Nevada Achievement School District may select up to six schools per year for transformation and pair these schools up with high-quality school operators. - School principals have the opportunity to volunteer their schools to be designated as an Autonomy School and receive additional flexibilities - Schools may be offered performance compacts with the SEA.
-The compacts will define improvement targets and establish expectations for implementing school improvement strategies. - B. Technical Assistance Regarding Evidence-Based Interventions.
-Describe the technical assistance the SEA will provide to each LEA in the State serving a significant number or percentage of schools identified for comprehensive or targeted support and improvement, including how it will provide technical assistance to LEAs to ensure the effective implementation of evidence-based interventions, consistent with 34 C.F.R. § 200.23(b), and, if applicable, the list of State-approved, evidence-based interventions for use in schools implementing comprehensive or targeted support and improvement plans consistent with § 200.23(c)(2)-(3). - 1) NDE will define evidence-based practice (including early learning opportunities) and create a list of state-vetted, evidence-based interventions which may include service providers, programs, materials, curriculum, and other resources.
-This list will include evidence-based interventions focused on the state priorities of school leadership development, data-informed decision making and supporting our underperforming schools, as well as other topics such social emotional learning, STEAM, literacy, parent/family engagement, etc. This list will be available as a resource for LEAs and schools to refer to when selecting evidence-based interventions that meet their unique context.
-NDE will assist LEAs, as appropriate, in identifying the appropriate evidence-based intervention(s) to meet their school site needs. - 2) NDE will coordinate professional development activities, such as state-wide convenings, to disseminate information and build local capacity around evidence-based practices, progress monitoring, and evaluation.
-In addition, the SEA will provide regular technical assistance to LEAs in the form of online webinars and on-site visits, as necessary. - 3) NDE will work with national partners and our key stakeholders such as district leaders, who will help us further define what rigorous evaluation looks like for our state.
-We will develop a statewide research agenda focused on the continuous improvement cycle that will guide the LEAs', schools' and SEA's evidence-based work moving forward. - 4) NDE will provide differentiated support to LEAs, depending on the level of performance and the diagnosis of services needed.
-The state approach to differentiated school improvement consists of four tiers: - Self Support and Replication (highest achieving schools); - Coordinated Support; - Priority Support; and - Accelerated Support (highest need schools)
+B. Technical Assistance Regarding Evidence-Based Interventions.
+Describe the technical assistance the SEA will provide to each LEA in the State serving a significant number or percentage of schools identified for comprehensive or targeted support and improvement, including how it will provide technical assistance to LEAs to ensure the effective implementation of evidence-based interventions, consistent with 34 C.F.R. § 200.23(b), and, if applicable, the list of State-approved, evidence-based interventions for use in schools implementing comprehensive or targeted support and improvement plans consistent with § 200.23(c)(2)-(3).

+NDE will define evidence-based practice (including early learning opportunities) and determine a list of stateapproved, evidence-based service providers, programs, materials, curriculum, and other resources.
+NDE will assist schools in identifying the appropriate evidence based intervention to meet their school site needs.
+NDE will coordinate professional development activities to disseminate information and build local capacity around evidence-based practices.

+3) NDE will provide differentiated support to low-performing schools, depending on the level of performance and the diagnosis of services needed.
+The state approach to differentiated school improvement consists of four tiers: - Self Support and Replication (highest achieving schools)

+- Coordinated Support.

+- Priority Support, and

+- Accelerated Support (highest need schools)

-The Self Support tier comprises of schools that are sustainably 4- and 5-star schools.
+The Self Support tier comprises schools that are sustainably 4- and 5-star schools.
 These schools are recognized and considered for replication for their demonstration of promising practices.
 They will be models and mentors to the low-performing schools.